USDA-FSA/fsa-style/README.md

 # FSA Design System

-The **FSA Design System** is an Open Source product of starter **HTML/CSS Framework** and an accompanying **Style Guide** for use on USDA-FSA web sites and apps.
+The **FSA Design System** is an Open Source starter **HTML/CSS Framework** and accompanying **Style Guide** for use on USDA-FSA web sites and apps.

-It was created and maintained by the FSA Office of Architecture, and is heavily influenced by the [Draft U.S. Web Design Standards](https://playbook.cio.gov/designstandards/) created and maintained by the [U.S. Digital Service](https://www.whitehouse.gov/digital/united-states-digital-service) and [18F](https://18f.gsa.gov/)
+It was created and maintained by the FSA Office of Architecture, and is heavily influenced by the [Draft U.S. Web Design Standards](https://playbook.cio.gov/designstandards/) created and maintained by the [U.S. Digital Service](https://www.whitehouse.gov/digital/united-states-digital-service) and [18F](https://18f.gsa.gov/).

 These tools follow industry-standard web accessibility guidelines and employ  best practices of existing style libraries and modern web design.